-Now remember, a woman can take up to 20 minutes to achieve her desired amount of orgasms (the thought/action sequence required for multiple orgasms is the same as reaching one).
+Now remember, a woman can take up to 20 minutes to achieve her desired amount of orgasms (if she knows the focusing strategy to reach an orgasm).
 Whereas it only takes a man ONE minute to ejaculate from when he activates the ejaculation program in his brain.
 So on that premise, he must keep sexually active during foreplay and intercourse for 20 minutes before he ejaculates.

-If you’re a male, erectile dysfunction and being unable to achieve orgasm are both indicators that you are on the lower end of the arousal scale.
+For a male, erectile dysfunction and being unable to ejaculate are both indicators that you are on the lower end of the arousal scale.
 When you’re under aroused there’s no erection or you have a weak erection, or you lose your erection or can’t ejaculate.
 When a man’s on the under aroused end of the arousal scale he’ll fall off the edge because he can’t maintain his hard.

-Conversely, for a man on the over aroused end of the arousal scale, there’s no control, thrusting movements don’t feel safe, he’s over excited, quickly reaches the point of no return and ejaculates early.
+Conversely, for a man on the over aroused end of the arousal scale, there’s no feeling of control.
+He feels over-sensitive, thrusting movements don’t feel safe, he’s over excited, quickly reaches the point of no return and ejaculates early.

 Erectile dysfunction (weak erection) is usually manifested by putting too much emphasis on your partner, for example too much foreplay on her.
 Also, being distracted and thinking about the overwhelming circumstances and consequently losing control of your erection hardness due to this pressure.